zacharydenton/zach.se/posts/2016-10-06-journey-to-india.markdown

 when an authoritative gentleman approaches me and asks to see my ticket.
 Needless to say, I ignored this guy and proceeded into the station.

 ...Just kidding.
-I handed the guy my ticket, and he looks over it and explains that my train has been cancelled.
+I handed the guy my ticket, and he looks it over and explains that my train has been cancelled.
 What I should do is head over to the ticket office (which is in another building, but close by), and they'll give me a full refund and help me book another train to Agra.
 He points me in the direction of the ticket office and walks away.
 I'm still standing there dumbfounded and he turns around and says, "OK, I'll show you."
-He leads me away from the station to a taxi, which is when I started to realized that things were amiss.
+He leads me away from the station to a taxi, which is when I started to realize that things were amiss.
 The guy explains the situation to the taxi driver and the taxi driver responds with a price of 500 rupees (which is what the 30 minute ride from the airport cost).
 The guy says "500, no. It must be 400" and the taxi driver says OK.
 I jump in the cab and once we'd left the station, ask the driver to let me out.
-The driver says "No, very dangerous around here, Hindu-Muslim violence in the area."
+The driver says "No, very dangerous around here, Hindu-Muslim violence here."
 After years of indoctrination as an American I'm terrified at the mere mention of religious violence, so I decide it's better to stay in the taxi and see where I end up.
 We end up at a travel agency a couple km from the train station, and some guy comes out.